 Start with a conversion-first mindset when you develop web pages and lead gen landing pages.
 Your pages must align with the audience member’s intent.
 But, they also present an opportunity to build smarter conversion funnels that help you increase your leads.

 Here’s something important to remember about how to generate leads: it’s all about anticipating your ideal customer’s next steps.

 From there, you can bake that type of guidance into the page layout, design, messaging, and CTAs.

 Want them to sign up for that webinar?
 Then bring it to their attention in a contextually relevant way, and you can even repeat the CTA on your pages to see if that type of repetition juices your conversion rates higher.

 8. Use PR to attract attention

 Public relations (PR) is another effective method of how to generate leads.
-With PR, you’re often targeting the top of the funnel and aiming to increase brand awareness.
+PR often targets the top of the funnel to amplify your brand awareness activities.

 When a campaign is creative enough, it becomes buzzworthy in its own right.
 That means it can generate a massive stream of media coverage, social activity, and impressions, greatly expanding your reach.

 Looking at specific ways to use PR for lead generation, byline articles, guest blogging, newsjacking, events, and sponsorships are all effective.
 Using these PR vehicles, you can get in front of new audiences, establish authority, and bring leads to your doorstep.